 Schneider used the discontent of not making it to the Olympics as her motivation and worked even harder than before.

-She then trained for years and again tried for the national Olympics team for the 2020 Tokyo Olympics.
+She then trained for years and again tried for the national Olympic team for the 2020 Tokyo Olympics.

 This time it was different for the runner with the fifth-fastest mile time as she came in third place in the trial and secured her spot on the Olympics team.